 There are three terms you should know before we dive into the nitty gritty of A/B testing statistics:

-- Mean (we’re not measuring all conversion rates, just a sample, and finding an average of them that is representative of the whole)
+- Mean.
+We’re not measuring all conversion rates, just a sample.
+The average is representative of the whole.

-- Variance (what is the natural variability of a population?
-That will affect our results and how we take action with them)
+- Variance.
+What is the natural variability of a population?
+That affects our results and how we use them.

-- Sampling (again, we can’t measure true conversion rate, so we select a sample that is hopefully representative of the whole)
+- Sampling.
+We can’t measure the true conversion rate, so we select a sample that is (hopefully) representative.

-Similarly, it doesn’t tell us the probability that we will make a mistake in selective B over A. These are both extraordinarily commons misconceptions, but they are false.
+Similarly, it doesn’t tell us the probability that we will make a mistake in selecting B over A. These are common misconceptions.

-The p-value is just the probability of seeing a result or more extreme given that the null hypothesis is true.
-Or, “How surprising is that result?”
+The p-value is the probability of seeing the current result or a more extreme one given that the null hypothesis is true.
+Or, “How surprising is this result?”

-So to sum it up, statistical significance (or a statistically significant result) is attained when a p-value is less than the significance level (which is usually set at .05).
-By the way, significance in regards to statistical hypothesis testing is where the whole one-tail vs two-tail issue comes up.
+To sum it up, statistical significance (or a statistically significant result) is attained when a p-value is less than the significance level (which is usually set at 0.05).

-One-tailed tests allow for the possibility of an effect in just one direction where with two-tailed tests, you are testing for the possibility of an effect in two directions – both positive and negative.
+One-tailed tests allow for an effect in one direction.
+Two-tailed tests look for an effect in two directions—positive or negative.

 Confidence Intervals and Margin of Error

-You’ll notice that your conversion rate doesn’t simply say X%.
-It says something like X% (+/- X).
+Your conversion rate doesn’t simply say X%.
+It says something like X% (+/- Y).
 That second number is the confidence interval, and it’s of utmost importance to understanding your test results.

 How confident you are in your results depends largely on how large the margin of error is.
-As a rule of thumb – if the 2 conversion ranges overlap, you’ll need to keep testing in order to get a valid result.
+If the two conversion ranges overlap, you need to keep testing to get a valid result.